 WHAT WE DO (AND WHY)

-HRSV capitalizes small to medium commercial enterprises in East Africa (Tanzania, Kenya, Uganda) that improve the quality of life of poor and low-income people through the creation of jobs and opportunities for income generation and the provision of new, affordable products and services.
+HRSV capitalizes small to medium commercial enterprises in Tanzania and Kenya that improve the quality of life of poor and low-income people through the creation of jobs and opportunities for income generation and the provision of new, affordable products and services

 Theory of Change